 Having thoughts like this can be quite common with some mental illnesses.
 You may not even feel that you are unwell.
 Your beliefs are very real to you, even if other people don’t believe them.
 You may believe that the coronavirus is not real, or that the government are trying to control you.

 Look around at the people you know.
-Most people are changing their behaviour.
-Most people believe that the coronavirus is dangerous.
-So people are staying at home and isolating themselves.
-The police have been given powers to stop people that are making unnecessary journeys.
-This is not because they are watching you, but because people are worried about the virus spreading.
+Most people's behaviour has changed since the coronavirus crisis started.
+Most people believe that the coronavirus is dangerous, so they are sticking to the rules the government have made.
+The police have been given powers to make sure people stick to the rules.
+This isn't because they are watching you, but because people are worried about the virus spreading.

 Try speaking to someone who cares for you.
 A family member or friend.
 They may not always believe what you are saying but they will always have your best interests in mind.